-This chart "picture" has been in evidence for gold, silver, and the miners since January.
+This chart "picture" has been in evidence for gold, silver, and miners since January.

 So far, waiting hasn't been a good strategy.
-Yes, there were a couple of times in April, and a month later in late May where you might have been able to buy and save some money.
+Yes, there were a couple of times in April, and a month later in late May when you might have been able to buy and save some money.
 But things can get in the way of that plan.
-And for a number of people I've talked to, things apparently did.
+And for several people, I've talked to, things did.

 The first obstacle is Timing: Away from your computer, on a trip, sick, or depressed?
 Whoops, you missed the "correction."

 Price volatility tends to cause a surge in premiums.
 Over the last few years, when silver dropped sharply, premiums rose because demand surged.
 Now the same thing's happening when prices rise sharply!
 So, even if silver declines to your target, you may still have to pay more than when the spot price was higher!

 Then there's a matter of the "experts" and the "gurus."
 As a veteran of these markets since the 1970s, I can tell you unequivocally that the way the metals and miners have surged this year, and the amount of time it took them to do it, is nothing short of amazing.
 In fact, "amazing" could be the operative word we keep using as the rest of this year... and next year unfolds.
 Fortunately for new buyers and current stackers, prices have not staged a runaway move and availability is good... so far.

 But to hear the "experts" tell it, and I read just about everything they have to say – the market has become too "overbought," the charts are showing "double tops," "historically high COTs," etc.

 They've had their subscribers in and out, or are still out, waiting for that "correction."

 Yes, we may soon see the kind of "pullback" the Cassandras have been predicting.
 How long it will last, how deep it will go, I cannot say.